 Tittle & Perlmuter was formed to protect the people from the powerful – protecting consumers from illegal scams is part of that goal.
 There are two distinct areas of law that Tittle & Perlmuter has experience in handling: 1) claims involving spot delivery or yo-yo scams; and 2) claims against contractors relating to Ohio Consumer Sales and Practices Act and Home Solicitation Act.
+Our Ohio consumer protection lawyers have the deep expertise, unbridled passion and history of success necessary to fight these cases –and WIN.

 Spot Delivery or Yo-Yo Scams